-Yoga at Body Solve - The Lycra the Om and the bendy
+Yoga at Body Solve

 Body Solve’s latest idea was to build a new yoga studio and get everyone that comes in for Osteopathy, Sports Massage Therapy and Injury and Rehabilitation sessions to start doing regular Yoga each week to take control of their injury and reduce the amount of sessions that they need to manage their symptoms.